 Today, I have a fun project that most anyone can do utilizing a sort of “gold mine” if you will.
 Have you ever been to a garage sale or seen those dreaded collections of thrift store glass vases and dishes?
 They are aching to pawn off that cheap glassware left over from a wedding or a recent bouquet.
 We’ve all been there, right?

 First, give each piece a good cleaning with hot soapy water and let dry completely.
-Once dry
+The, once dry